Colonial roots of gender inequality in Africa: Pre-colonial Africa

-Post-Colonial Africa
+Post-colonial Africa

 In the 20th century, women lost their influence and power when patriarchy and colonialism changed gender relations.
 The role of female chiefs decreased as male chiefs negotiated with European colonial administrations in the oversight of taxes and governance.
-African men and European firms dominated the distribution of rubber, cocoa, groundnuts (peanuts), and palm oil, as the economy became more and more dependent on cash crops for exports.
+In Nigeria, Nigerian men and European firms dominated the distribution of rubber, cocoa, groundnuts (peanuts), and palm oil, as the economy became more and more dependent on cash crops for exports.
 This pushed women into the background where they were forced into the informal economy.
 The custom land-tenure systems that once provided women with access to land was exchanged for land commercialization which favored those with access to wealth earned from the sale of cash crops.
 Moreover, the European-style education system in post-colonial Africa favored boys over girls.

+In northern Kenya, women lost their positions, authority, and respect that they had attained through their pastoralist responsibilities, as a result of a new colonial government that radically altered the social structure of their communities.
+Thereby, putting these women at the periphery of political and economic decision-making concerns.

+In Ghana, a substantial paradigm shift emerged as a result of colonialism, where a divide between tribal chiefs and queen mothers was created, and the influence of queen mothers was substantially reduced.
+Though, because of continued resistance to these changes brought on by colonialism, queen mothers remained steadfast in their commitment to their communities and, after the rise of the global women's movement, later gained prominence in their roles once again.

-Gender Inequalities in the 21st Century
+Gender inequalities in the 21st century

-Analysts and scholars contend the global movements to improve the livelihood of women in the West, and those living in urban cities, have not benefitted women in Sub-Saharan Africa.
-To close the gender gap in Africa, the issues women face must become part of the global discussions.
+Many of the problems introduced through colonialism, have contributed to the systemic inequalities present today on the continent.
+Analysts and scholars contend that the global movements created to improve the livelihood of women in the West, and those living in urban cities, have not benefitted women in Sub-Saharan Africa.
+To close the gender gap in Africa, the issues African women face must become part of the global discussions.
 According to published reports, Sub-Saharan Africa is among the world's most gender-unequal regions.
 The United Nations Development Programme (UNDP), reports “perceptions, attitudes, and historic gender roles” prevent women from accessing health care and education and contributes to disproportionate levels of family responsibility, job segregation, and sexual violence.
+Women in Africa experience the greatest levels of discriminatory practices.
+In addition to facing structural barriers regarding educational and economic inequalities, women in Africa face major obstacles in being political representatives.
+Without adequate women's representation, it is hard for many of the present-day inequalities to be rectified.